Siege of Smerwick: Massacre

 Cusack confirmed that Di San Giuseppe (whom she named by the Spanish version, San José) had sold the "Fort del Ore" ('Fort of Gold', i.e. Dún an Óir) for a bribe: "Colonel Sebastian San José, who proved eventually so fearful a traitor to the cause he had volunteered to defend. [...]
 The Geraldine cause was reduced to the lowest ebb by the treachery of José."
 She explained that:

-Cusack also mentions that some of the few that were spared summary execution actually suffered a worse fate: They were offered life if they would renounce their Catholic faith.
+Cusack also mentions that some of the few who were spared summary execution actually suffered a worse fate: They were offered life if they would renounce their Catholic faith.
 Upon refusal, their arms and legs were broken in three places by an ironsmith.
 They were left in agony for a day and night and then hanged.
 In contrast, Grey's report mentioned: "Execution of the Englishman who served Dr Sanders, and two others, whose arms and legs were broken for torture."
 He did not specify why they were tortured, nor refer to their religion.

 John Hooker states in his Supply to the Irish Chronicle (an addition to Holinshed's Chronicles) written in 1587, the bands ordered to carry out the executions were led by Captain Raleigh (later Sir Walter Raleigh) and Captain Mackworth.

 Richard Bingham, future commander of Connacht, was present and described events in a letter to Robert Dudley (Earl of Leicester), although he claimed the massacre was perpetrated by sailors.
 The poet Edmund Spenser, then secretary to the Lord Deputy of Ireland, is also thought to have been present.

 According to the folklore of the area, the execution of the captives took two days, with many of the captives being beheaded in a field known locally in Irish as Gort a Ghearradh ('Field of Cutting'); their bodies later being thrown into the sea.
 Archaeologists have not yet discovered human remains at the site, although a nearby field is known as Gort na gCeann ('Field of the Heads') and local folklore recalls the massacre.

+Some of the survivors of the invasion force were taken to England for safekeeping at Waltham Abbey in Essex, while their ransoms were negotiated; the Privy Council noted in 1581 that two had escaped custody.